UVic-CompPhys/PHYS515/README.md

 The notes are provided as Markdown files, with dependent images in a sub-directory.
 Clone the entire repository and view the notes in a Markdown editor or viewer.
 If you need a quick-start how to use `git` have a look in the [PHYS248 notes](https://github.com/UVic-CompPhys/PHYS248).
 There are many around.
 One option is to view in Jupyter environment in the PPMstar virtual research platform.
 Other examples are [Visual Studio Code](https://code.visualstudio.com) and [Typora](https://typora.io).

 The notebooks should be executed in the PPMstar virtual research platform as described in the notes.
-The document `Parallel_computing.md` explains how ro use the PPMstar virtual research platform.
+The document `Parallel_computing.md` explains how ro use the [PPMstar virtual research platform](https://www.ppmstar.org).
 Once you have cloned this repo to the ppmstar hub as described, you may view Markdown files in the hub with the build-in Markdown viewer.

-* [ ] Get students GitHub user names and add them to the _PPMstar Collaborate_ hub.
+* [x] Get students GitHub user names and add them to the _PPMstar Collaborate_ hub.

 ## Content of this repository

-File | Content
+File/Directory | Content
 -----|---------
 Parallel_computing.md | Parallel computing notes and instructions how to access the ppmstar.org virtual research platform Spectra.md | Notes on spectra